Medical Affairs: A Complete Guide for Healthcare Professionals

 Potential Roles for a BDS Graduate in Medical Affairs

-Medical Affairs offers BDS graduates multiple career paths to apply their scientific knowledge beyond dentistry.
+Medical Affairs offers BDS graduates multiple career paths to apply their scientific knowledge beyond the field of dentistry.
 Read below to know more.

-• Regulatory Affairs Manager: Focuses on ensuring that the medical products and services are regulatory compliant.
+- Regulatory Affairs Manager: Ensures that medical products and services comply with regulatory requirements.

-• Medical Writer: Dental graduates can work as medical writers, where they write educational content for the medical and pharmaceutical sectors.
+- Medical Writer: Dental graduates can work as medical writers, creating educational content for the medical and pharmaceutical sectors.

-• Medical Science Liaison: A BDS graduate who serves as a medical science liaison serve as a bridge between pharma and healthcare professionals by sharing scientific insights, engaging KOLs, and supporting research, clinical trials, and medical education.
+- Medical Science Liaison: A BDS graduate who serves as a medical science liaison serves as a bridge between pharma and healthcare professionals by sharing scientific insights, engaging KOLs, and supporting research, clinical trials, and medical education.

 Transferable Skills a BDS Graduate Brings to Medical Affairs